 It leverages a cached PMK for a Base AKMP or already specified mechanisms for a Base AKMP to establish the PMKSA from which the PASN PTKSA is derived.

 It exchanges ephemeral public keys to provide PFS and derive the PTKSA keys, using a PMKSA if one exists.
-The PMKSA corresponds to the Base AKMP and consequently PASN AKMP shall not be used in the RSNE of an (re)association request.
+The PASN AKMP shall not be used in the RSNE of an (re)association request.

 (…existing texts…)